Frequently Asked Questions

 In my mid-twenties, I decided to pursue a career in medicine.
 I went to Oxford, England to study traditional Chinese medicine.
 At the time, it was illegal to learn or practice traditional Chinese medicine in the United States, but it soon became legal.
 I focused on acupuncture, and had a medical practice for more than twenty years.
-I always loved reading books, though, and began writing in my mid-thirties while I was practicing medicine.
+I always loved reading books, though, and began writing in my thirties while I was practicing medicine.
 It really surprised me that I wanted to write.
 I had to take remedial English when I started college since my writing skills were so poor.
 I chose Rhetoric.
 I worked as hard as I could, and still I got a C. Demoralizing!
 I stayed away from writing anything for a long, long time.
 Now I know that there are all kinds of writing, and some I like more than others, and some I am better at than others.

 What other kinds of work have you done besides writing and traditional Chinese medicine?

 My parents didn't have much money, and when I left home at 17 I had to support myself.
-I bought fabric and sewed it into clothes to sell on consignment in a couple of local clothing shops.
+I bought fabric and sewed it into clothes to sell on consignment in several local clothing shops.
 My specialty was making dresses with hand-embroidery on the sleeves.
 I worked as a tomato picker in the Central Valley of California.
 I was also a house cleaner, cook, and waitress.
 My favorite job, and the one I did the longest, was waitressing.
 I liked that I could trade shifts with other waiters and take days off.

 How do you decide what book to write next?